-2015/16 has been a full and challenging year for the Trust.
+The Trust has had a full and challenging 2015/2016.
 The numbers of people attending our Emergency Department has continued to increase.
 During the year there have been sustained periods of peak demand that proved a real test of our resilience.

-The acquisition of the Trust by Taunton and Somerset NHS Foundation Trust was terminated by the NHS Trust Development Authority in mid October 2015.
-The transaction termination does not place the Hospital or its Community Services at risk; however it does provide greater freedom to make the changes needed to innovate and modernise services.
+The acquisition of the Trust by Taunton and Somerset NHS Foundation Trust was terminated by the NHS Trust Development Authority in mid-October 2015.
+The transaction termination does not place the hospital or its Community Services at risk.
+However, it does provide greater freedom to make the changes needed to innovate and modernise services.

-In May 2015 the Trust underwent a full CQC inspection with a further follow-up visit in August 2015.
+In May 2015 the Trust underwent a full Care Quality Commission (CQC) inspection with a further followup visit in August 2015.
 Reports following the visit were published in August and September 2015 respectively.

 These reports gave the Trust an overall rating of 'Requires Improvement' noting that our Children and Adolescent Mental Health services were 'outstanding' and 'caring' was found to be good or outstanding across the board.
-The 'safe' domain was more of a challenge however, (particularly for urgent and emergency services) with an overall rating of 'inadequate' Much work has been done to address this rating and the Trust remains on an improvement trajectory for this work.
+The 'safe' domain was more of a challenge, however (particularly for urgent and emergency services), with an overall rating of 'inadequate'.
+Much work has been done to address this rating and the Trust remains on an improvement trajectory for this work.